cryptotyga/fhenix-wallet-guide/README.md

 Check for a Firmware Glitch

 JBL speakers can occasionally get "stuck" during an update or due to a bug in the JBL Portable app.
+Download or open the JBL Portable app on your iPhone.